Hands-On Maths Roadshow

 The ideas explored in these events can be followed up in more depth afterwards through the materials published on the NRICH website.
 We also run a version of the Roadshow as the Hands-On Maths Fair each year during the Cambridge Science Festival, and occasionally at other public events.

 To book the Roadshow or find out more please see the Hands-On Maths Roadshow page.

 The enormously popular Enigma Schools Project was originally set up by Simon Singh.
 We will visit your school with a genuine WW2 Enigma machine and deliver code breaking workshops designed to engage students of all ages with mathematics by exploring cryptography through the ages.
 The workshops include both a talk on the history of codes and cryptanalysis, and hands-on codebreaking activities.

 For further information and to make a booking please go to the Enigma website.

 NRICH - pupil workshops and teacher professional development

 The NRICH team also run professional development courses for teachers and pupil workshops and masterclasses in schools all over the UK.
-We also organise annual professional development courses and one-off events for teachers from all over the UK which are held in Cambridge, usually in the summer term: please see our Events page or sign up to the NRICH teacher email newsletter for advance notification of teacher CPD events.
+We also organise annual professional development events for teachers, which are held in Cambridge, usually in the summer term: please see our Events page or sign up to the NRICH teacher email newsletter for advance notification of teacher CPD events.